sprea/LC2-exercises/README.md

-# Esecizi LC2
+# LC2 exercises
-Contiene gli esercizi scritti in assembly del corso Architettura degli elaboratori
+Assembly exercises for the computer architecture course @ Unimi